Ivo-Balbaert/The_Way_to_Jai/book/31_Working with threads.md

 */
 ```

+You create a new thread by calling the `thread_create` procedure (see line (1)), which internally calls `thread_init`, and creates a thread using heap allocation.
+`thread_create` has this signature:
+`thread_create :: (proc: Thread_Proc, temporary_storage_size : s32 = 16384, starting_storage: *Temporary_Storage = null) -> *Thread;`

+The `thread_init` proc has this signature:
+`thread_init :: (thread: *Thread, proc: Thread_Proc, temporary_storage_size : s32 = 16384, starting_storage: *Temporary_Storage = null) -> bool`
+This proc does not start a thread, it just initializes the thread's data.

-You create a new thread by calling the `thread_create` procedure (see line (1)).
-The new thread has to do something, so `thread_create` is called with a proc as its parameter: this always has to have the signature as in line (5):
+The new thread has to do something, so `thread_create` is called with a proc as its 1st parameter: this always has to have the signature as in line (5):
 `thread_proc :: (thread: *Thread) -> s64`
 A thread had to be shut down when it is no longer useful, we do this with defer and the `thread_destroy` procedure in line (2).

-Then we have to start up the new thread with the `thread_start` procedure in line (3).
+Then we have to start up the new thread with the `thread_start` procedure in line (3); this proc has the signature: `thread_start :: (thread: *Thread);`.
 Line (4) uses the proc `sleep_milliseconds(1000)` to suspend the main thread for 1s.
-This is needed here to see the output of both main and thread1, without it main() closes off before thread1 has had the chance to print its own output.
+This is needed here to see the output of both main and thread1, without it main closes off before thread1 has had the chance to print its own output.
 Line (5) shows that we can test whether a thread is still running with the `thread_is_done` procedure.

-From the output we see that the `main()` thread and the new thread `thread1` have a different `context`.
+From the output we see that the `main` thread and the new thread `thread1` have a different `context`.
 Their contexts are using the same procedures, but they have a different thread_index and their temporary storage location is different.

+## 31.2 Thread Groups

-## 31.2 Building a program using OpenGL, macros and threads
+## 31.3 Building a program using OpenGL, macros and threads
 > Remark: This example was made by Nuno Afonso, and discussed in his YouTube video series 'The Joy of Programming in Jai", part 11: Advanced Compilation.

 In this example, we start from 30.6_build_and_run.jai, to which we have only added 4 lines.
 While compiling, we are showing an SDL window with title "Compiling..." and a grey background.
 When the compiler emits the COMPLETE message, we change the window title to "Success!" and the background to green.
 To accomplish this, OpenGL is used to show the windows in a separate (GUI) thread from the main thread, using macros as well.
 See it in action: `jai 31.2_build_threads.jai`